 - Manage pharmaceutical care

 - Apply and improve the medication use process

 - Provide departmental education and training

 - Utilize informatics

 - Conduct research

-The College of Pharmacy will help prepare you for residency through the pre-residency track.
+The College of Pharmacy will help you prepare for residency throughout pharmacy school with the pre-residency track.